dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

   for (byte address = 1; address < 127; ++address) {
     // The i2c_scanner uses the return value of the Wire.endTransmission
-    // to see if a device did acknowledge to the address Wire.beginTransmission(address);
+    // To see if a device did acknowledge to the address Wire.beginTransmission(address);
     byte error = Wire.endTransmission();